 I have taken a break from my study.
 Will my previous Access Plan and/or Alternative Exam Arrangements (AEA) still be in place when I return?

-If you take a break from your studies of more than one year, please book an appointment to see your Disability Advisor as soon as you return to study to update your AP and/or AEA, as these may have been cancelled during your absence.
+If you take a break from your studies of more than one year, please book an appointment to see your Disability Advisor as soon as you return to studies, to update your AP and/or AEA, as these may have lapsed during your absence.

-You may need to provide additional supporting documentation to ensure Disability Support are accurately meeting your current needs.
+You may be required to provide updated/additional supporting documentation to ensure your Access Plan is accurately meeting your current needs.

 Does the University provide assistive software or specialised equipment?

 When you meet with a Disability Advisor, your specific needs and options will be discussed.
-This may include access to the Adaptive Technology Room which has assistive software installed on the computers, and a CCTV machine available.
-Access to this room needs to be arranged in advance by your Disability Advisor and is provided on the basis of your documented needs.
+This may include access to the Adaptive Technology Room that has assistive software installed on the computers, and a CCTV machine available.
+Access to this room must be arranged in advance by your Disability Advisor and is provided based on your documented needs.

-Organising relevant software/ equipment will take time.
-Register with Disability Support as soon as possible to avoid delays.
+Organising relevant software/ equipment can take time.
+Register online with Disability Support as soon as possible to avoid delays.